indexofire/cmsplugin_rst/README.rst

      class MyNewCode(object):
          pass

-ps: if you don't like the line numbers, just get rid of `:linenos:`
+ps: if you don't like the line numbers, just get rid of `:linenos:`. from \

+version 0.0.2 alaph, editor support prompt a dialog to input your code.
+So you

+don't need to write `.. code:: python` every time.

-And you can custom cmsplugin_rst.css to fit for your site.
+If you want to custom style, change `cmsplugin_rst.css` to fit for your site.